Frederic Remington: Further travels

 During that busy year, Remington became further immersed in military matters, inventing a new type of ammunition carrier; but his patented invention was not accepted for use by the War Department.
 His favorite subject for magazine illustration was now military scenes, though he admitted, "Cowboys are cash with me".
 Sensing the political mood of that time, he was looking forward to a military conflict which would provide the opportunity to be a heroic war correspondent, giving him both new subject matter and the excitement of battle.
 He was growing bored with routine illustration, and he wrote to Howard Pyle, the dean of American illustrators, that he had "done nothing but potboil of late".
 (Earlier, he and Pyle, in a gesture of mutual respect, had exchanged paintings: Pyle's painting of a dead pirate for Remington's of a rough and ready cowpuncher).
 He was still working very hard and spending seven days a week in his studio.

 Remington was further irritated by the lack of his acceptance to regular membership by the Academy, likely because of his image as a popular, cocky, and ostentatious artist.
 Remington kept up his contact with celebrities and politicos, and continued to woo Theodore Roosevelt, now the New York City Police Commissioner, by sending him complimentary editions of new works.
 Despite Roosevelt's great admiration for Remington, he never purchased a Remington painting or drawing.

-In Cuba
+Cuba

 Remington's association with Roosevelt paid off, however, when the artist was hired as a war correspondent and illustrator for William Randolph Hearst's New York Journal in January 1897.
 Remington was sent down to Cuba in company with celebrity journalist Richard Harding Davis, another friend and supporter of Roosevelt.
 Cuba's apparent peacefulness left them nothing to report on.
 That led to this famous but probably apocryphal exchange of telegrams between Remington and Hearst: